-Ghostly rumors continue to swirl at the inn which has seen the likes of many paranormal investigators and mediums.
+Ghostly rumors continue to swirl at the inn which has hosted many paranormal investigators and mediums to meet the ghosts.

 The fourth floor, in particular, has been said to have the most activity.
 Both cleaning staff and guests have claimed to see a “ghostly young girl carrying flowers” and “a man in a top hat.”

 It has been said that guests have awakened to the feeling of someone standing over them at the foot of the bed.